AndersenLab/easyXpress/README.md

 This package is designed for the reading, processing, and visualization of images obtained from the Molecular Devices ImageExpress Nano Imager, and processed with CellProfiler's WormToolbox.

 ## Installation
 `easyXpress` is specialized for use with CellProfiler generated worm image data.
 The package is rather specific to use in the Andersen Lab and, therefore, is not available from CRAN.
-To install_github easyXpress you will need the [`devtools`](https://github.com/hadley/devtools) package.
+To install easyXpress you will need the [`devtools`](https://github.com/hadley/devtools) package.
 You can install `devtools` and `easyXpress` using the commands below:

 ```r
 install.packages("devtools")